Jostoph/es-cluster-monitor/README.md

-# TAURUS Challenge - Elastic Search cluster monitor
+# Elastic Search cluster monitor

 Creation of a **Go microservice** that monitors the health of an **Elastic Search cluster**.